-August 3, 2010 10:00 a.m.
-Eastern Standard Time
+August 2, 2011 10:00 a.m.
+Eastern Daylight Time

-The 2010 Annual Meeting of Stockholders of Prestige Brands Holdings, Inc. will be held on Tuesday, August 3, 2010, at 10:00 a.m.
-(Eastern Standard Time), at our office at 90 North Broadway, Irvington, New York 10533.
+The 2011 Annual Meeting of Stockholders of Prestige Brands Holdings, Inc. will be held on Tuesday, August 2, 2011, at 10:00 a.m.
+(Eastern Daylight Time), at our office at 90 North Broadway, Irvington, New York 10533.
 The Annual Meeting is being held for the following purposes:

-- 1. To elect the five directors named in the accompanying Proxy Statement to serve until the 2011 Annual Meeting of Stockholders or until their earlier removal or resignation; - To ratify the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of Prestige Brands Holdings, 2.
-Inc. for the fiscal year ending March 31, 2011; and - 3.
-To conduct other business as may properly be brought before the Annual Meeting or any adjournment or postponement thereof, including proposals to adjourn or postpone the meeting.
+- 1 To elect the five directors named in the accompanying Proxy Statement to serve until the 2012 Annual Meeting of Stockholders or until their earlier death, removal or resignation; - To ratify the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of Prestige Brands Holdings, Inc. for the fiscal year ending March 31, 2012; - 3 To vote on a non-binding resolution to approve the compensation of our named executive officers as disclosed in our Proxy Statement; - 4 To vote on a non-binding proposal as to the frequency with which stockholders will vote on the compensation of our named executive officers in future years; and - To conduct other business as may properly be brought before the Annual Meeting or any adjournment or postponement thereof, including proposals to adjourn or postpone the meeting.